 Ribble Valley's target is for 60% of residential development to be on pdl.
-Recent monitoring (1^{st} April 2013 - 31^{st} March 2014) showed that during this period 43% of housing completions were built on previously developed land.
+Recent monitoring (1st October 2012 - 31st December 2012) showed that during this period 64% of housing completions were built on previously developed land, which is higher than the target.